-The Pensacola Beach Chamber of Commerce, which co-organizes the event, worked with sponsors to offset increased security, fuel, and logistics costs that have forced other major airshows to raise prices by 15-30% in recent years.
+The Pensacola Beach Chamber of Commerce worked with sponsors to absorb the increased security, fuel, and logistics costs that have forced other major airshows to raise prices by 15-30% in recent years.
+That kind of community commitment does not happen everywhere.

-The November event marks the Blue Angels’ final performance of the 2026 season and traditionally draws over 150,000 spectators to Pensacola Beach over two days.
-This year’s show features:
+The November event marks the Blue Angels’ final performance of the season and traditionally pulls over 150,000 spectators to Pensacola Beach over two days.
+This year’s lineup includes:

 - Full Blue Angels demonstration in F/A-18 Super Hornets